krishn-kant-raj/My-Works/README.md

 - DataPrep.Clean aims to provide a large number of functions with a unified interface for cleaning and standardizing data of various semantic types in a Pandas or Dask DataFrame.
 - Documentation [click here](https://docs.dataprep.ai/index.html)
 <img alt="DataPrep" src="https://warehouse-camo.ingress.cmh1.psfhosted.org/0fabcfe7686849b102fbe784f9e6313ec2543ce0/68747470733a2f2f6769746875622e636f6d2f7366752d64622f64617461707265702f7261772f646576656c6f702f6173736574732f6c6f676f2e706e67">

+# WebScraping-Flipkart
+You can easily scrap the details of any mobile phones of multiple pages in very few time.
+I have used **bitly API** to short the product link.
+So, it may take some time to short and append.